WHO AM I?

 First off, thank you for visiting the site.
 I hope that this blog becomes a frequent stop for baseball information and develops into a learning community.
 I’m currently a high school baseball/football coach in Sherman Texas.
 (For those of you unfamiliar with coaching in Texas, if you want to get a job early in your career at the high school level, you will most likely end up coaching football).
 I have coached high school baseball in East Texas for the past 4 years, 2 years at ore City High School and 2 years at Henderson High School.
 I hope to build this site not only as a destination for baseball knowledge, but also as a place to bounce ideas off of others and continue to improve as a community.
 I am currently Driveline Hitting and Youth Development certified, as well as OnBaseU Level 1 Hitting and Pitching Certified and am pursuing a CSCS.

-Coaches had such an amazing impact on my life and I learned to define success differently from them.
+Coaches had such an amazing impact on my development, on and off the field, I learned to define success differently from them.
 The staff there all knew us on a more individual basis.
 They cared about more than just baseball, they kept up with our grades and attendance in classes.
-This to me was the true way a program should be built; around character and what we at Henderson High school call E.A.T.
+This to me was the true way a program should be built; around character and what we at Henderson High school would call E.A.T.
 Effort, Attitude, Toughness.
 Ultimately, learning from different head coaches how to prepare and how to get results from a team with different techniques made me extremely interested in the other side of the sport and drove me to coaching.